decagondev/deca-image-tools/README.md

 # deca-image-tools

-A lightweight TypeScript library for image processing operations, focusing on edge detection and color manipulation.
+A lightweight TypeScript library for image processing operations, offering a variety of filters and transformations including edge detection, blur effects, and color manipulation.

 ## Installation